ethanarnold45/CelebA_Project/README.md

 # CelebA_Project
-Using manifold diffusion geometry to investigate the intrinsic geometry of the CelebA dataset.
-The majority of the files in this repository are taken directly from Iolo Jones' Github, apart from the files beginning with Ethan.
-A link to Iolo's Github is available in the READme.
+Except for the files beginning with Ethan, every file in this repository is taken directly from Iolo Jones' Github.
+The link for this is https://github.com/Iolo-Jones/ManifoldDiffusionGeometry.git